Win (novel): Reviews

 A BookPage review notes that: "In Harlan Coben’s suspenseful and oft-surprising Win, the rakish titular character explains that he has long had to contend with negative assumptions due to his name, slight frame and regal bearing.
 Even this is an advantage, however: It’s caused him to cultivate exceptional combat skills.
 This has made him an excellent sidekick to Myron Bolitar, the sports agent-turned-investigator at the forefront of 11 of Coben’s novels thus far.
 For the first time since readers met Win in 1995, the 'preternaturally overconfident' sidekick emerges from the shadows to take center stage.
 His origin story is a departure from Coben’s Bolitar-universe narrative norm, one that readers will find intriguing thanks to a voice that is less open and more calculating, bolstered by a largely misanthropic worldview.”

 A review by What's Better Than Books states that, for long-time Coben fans, Win is "a book that was undoubtedly long overdue, eagerly anticipated, and extremely satisfying."
-Meanwhile, reviewer Robert Dex of the Evening Standard confesses, "The emotionless vigilante toying with the world from behind his vast personal wealth and self-regard is someone some readers might not want to spend almost 400 pages with."
+Meanwhile, reviewer Robert Dex of the Evening Standard notes, "The emotionless vigilante toying with the world from behind his vast personal wealth and self-regard is someone some readers might not want to spend almost 400 pages with."